Entanglement Spectrum Dynamics as a Probe for Non-Hermitian Bulk-Boundary Correspondence in Systems with Periodic Boundaries: Supplemental Material

-Here, we numerically confirm that the ES crossing is determined by the topology of $\hat H_{\rm eff}$ in OBC.
-Figures \ref{fig_boundary}(b) and (d) show the ES dynamics after a dissipative quench in the case where the post-quench parameters are chosen to be very close to the phase boundary of the topological transition of the OBC spectrum shown in Fig.~\ref{fig_boundary}(a).
-Here, as in the situation considered in the main text, the pre-quench state is chosen to be in a topologically trivial state.
-As shown, the zero-crossing of the ES (does not) occur when the post-quench parameters are topological (trivial).
-This demonstrates that the ES crossing probes the non-Hermitian bulk-boundary correspondence in a periodic system.
 Furthermore, we confirm below that this property is robust against local dissipation.
-This is motivated by the property that was pointed out recently~\cite{McDonald22,Lee23,Sam24} that the presence of the LSE generically does \textit{not} imply that correlation functions have sensitivity to boundary conditions, especially in the presence of a local dissipation~\cite{McDonald22,Lee23,Sam24}.
+This is motivated by the property that was pointed out recently~\cite{Lee23, McDonald22, Mao21} that the presence of the LSE generically does \textit{not} imply that correlation functions have sensitivity to boundary conditions, especially in the presence of a local dissipation~\cite{Lee23, McDonald22}.
 Intuitively, this can be understood as follows: a wave packet prepared in the middle of the bulk would not know about the boundary condition unless it hits the boundary.
 However, as long as the wave packet has a finite lifetime, it generically decays before it propagates to the edge.

 A natural question to ask is whether ES zero-crossings are also sensitive to such perturbations, which we confirmed negative.
-Figures~\ref{fig_boundary}(c) and (e) show the effects of adding local gain and loss with rate $\Gamma$ described by the jump operators $\hat{L}_{A(B), j}^{'}:=\sqrt{ \Gamma/2} \;\hat{c}_{A(B), j}$ and $\hat{G}_{A(B), j}^{'}:=\sqrt{ \Gamma/2}\; \hat{c}_{A(B),j}^\dagger$ to the ES dynamics.
-As these onsite gains and losses are local, the added terms merely shift the effective Hamiltonian $\hat H_{\rm eff}$ in the imaginary axis and therefore do not change its topological properties.
-Here, we have assumed that the added loss and gain are balanced, to ensure that the system converges to an infinite temperature state, for the same reason we describe in the main text (See also Ref.~\cite{Sayyad21, NOTE}).
-We see that even when we perturb the system with these series of local system-environment interactions, the property that the presence of ES zero-crossings reflects the topology of $\hat H_{\rm eff}$ of the post-quench parameter remain robust even near the phase boundary.